Kerala, India · open to interesting problems

 Senior engineer with 12+ years from native Android to Flutter everywhere and Rust underneath.
 I design the UI, write the backend, wire the printers, and run the Linux boxes it all deploys to.

 Most "full-stack" stops at the API.
-Mine runs from pixels to bare metal — Flutter UIs polished for touchscreens and low-end LCDs, embedded Dart servers with double-entry accounting, Rust services compiled for ARM64, FFI bridges between the two, and the nginx + Docker infrastructure that serves them.
+Mine runs from pixels to bare metal — Flutter UIs polished for touchscreens and low-end LCDs, typed backend services in Rust and Dart, FFI bridges between native and managed code, and the nginx + Docker infrastructure that serves them.

 I started in 2013 with native Android, shipped a viral hit, published open-source libraries, then went deep into cross-platform.
-Today I'm Principal Consultant for Mobile at VAAS ITS, leading POS and ERP programmes and building highly optimized Flutter desktop applications.
+Today I'm Principal Consultant for Mobile at VAAS ITS, leading enterprise programmes and building highly optimized Flutter desktop applications.

 The areas where I do my best work — usually several of them at once on the same project.